 Option Two – be honest and up front when they are old enough to understand.
 The statistics show that about one out of ten kids (10%) from ages 5 to 15 have headaches that are bad enough to put them in bed.
 It goes up for adolescents to 28% from ages 15 - 19.
 This means no soccer, no friends or socializing, and many cancelled appointments.

 They will feel disadvantaged by missing activities, they will feel upset about missing friends parties, and they will miss school.
-You may need to do a little extra effort here.
+You may need to make a little extra effort here.
 Consider a tutor or ask the school for additional assistance.

 "Repeated school absences not only impair academic progress but also prevent normal social activities and development."

 Because children experience migraines that are short in duration, they may need to go to the nurses office for treatment instead of coming home.
 If they do come home, they may be well enough to return to school in the afternoon.